Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

-We note that the collection of all adapted rectangles is countable.
-Adapted rectangles are called vertical dyadic rectangles by Han, Lu and Sawyer \cite{HLS}; they also defined horizonal dyadic rectangles, but we do not need to deal with these.
+We note that the collection of all shards is countable.
+If two shards are not disjoint, their intersection is also a shard.
+Shards are called vertical dyadic rectangles by Han, Lu and Sawyer \cite{HanLuSaw}; they also define horizonal dyadic rectangles, but we do not use these.

-When we consider atomic Hardy spaces, we will want to consider functions supported in open sets, which may be written as sum of functions supported in enlargements of maximal adapted rectangles of the open set.
-Recall that the tube $T(g,r,s)$ is the set $g \Hprod B^{(1)}(o,r) \Hprod B^{(2)}(0,s)$; evidently,